 What to see in Subotica – Art Nouveau

-Subotica is blessed with many outstanding examples of Art Nouveau architecture.
-In Austro-Hungary the movement was called Secession.
+In Subotica you will find outstanding examples of Art Nouveau architecture.
+Actually, Subotica is probably the city with the most art nouveau buildings in Serbia.
+In Austro-Hungary, the movement was called Secession.
+At that time, Subotica was at the forefront of the movement.
 Most buildings are quite colorful and are decorated with world famous Zsolnai ceramics from Pécs.
 You will see numerous interesting buildings but the following three deserve special attention.

 City Hall (Gradska Kuća)